 Here’s some ideas about, and reflections on, this principle.
 I hope they prove useful in your own reflections.
 I’ve drawn them from work and conversations with various people.
 To illustrate aspects of the principles I’ve also incorporated, and sometimes repurposed, materials created over the years sometimes by unknown parties.
 Where I can, I have credited specific individuals for their contributions.
 That’s the case with this week’s video which is, like so much I use, once again, thanks to Rafael Edwards.

-Quite awhile back, I sent out an email that mentioned some research on the neurotransmitter dopamine (one of the chemicals that carries signals through your brain and body).
-I felt that it fit in nicely with my meditations on this principle.
+For some years we’ve been keeping track of the research on the neurotransmitter dopamine (one of the chemicals that carries signals through your brain and body).
+Here’s an example (a few years out of date) that I felt that it fit in nicely with my meditations on this principle.
 I still do.
 Here it is again.

 But First A Caveat: